Additional reporting by Maryalene LaPonsie

 As you increase your level of coverage, you can add electrical, cooling, steering, air conditioning and fuel system repairs.

-The cost of the service contract is based on your type of vehicle, the contract's length of coverage and number of miles covered, and the level of protection you choose, says Scott.
+David Scott, vice president of Mercury Insurance’s mechanical breakdown division in Oklahoma City, says the insurance cost is based on your type of vehicle, the contract's length and number of miles covered, and the level of protection you choose.
 It can run anywhere from hundreds of dollars to thousands.

 Mercury offers four levels of mechanical breakdown insurance, from a basic bronze level of powertrain coverage to a platinum level that covers everything except items specifically excluded (such as normal wear-and-tear items like brakes, tires, shocks and wiper blades).